NSO-developer/lsa-container-example/README.md

 Clone the repo and enter into the repo folder on your system.

-In the folder images, store the NSO docker images of both production and development types available from Cisco download center of your desired NSO version.
+In the directory ***images***, store the NSO docker images of both production and development types available from Cisco software download center of your desired NSO version.
 Please note that production and development images should be of same NSO version.
+The ***router*** package supplied in the package-store is available from ```NSO-installation-directory/examples.ncs/getting-started/developing-with-ncs/packages``` and ***cfs-vlan and rfs-vlan*** packages are available in ```NSO-installation-directory/examples.ncs/getting-started/developing-with-ncs/22-lsa-single-version-deployment/package-store```.

 Run ```make build [VER=<NSO version> (6.2.3 is default)] [ARCH=<your CPU architecture> (x86_64 is default)]```, you will see following output generated and this takes a while to process: